What Does Cilantro Look Like When It Sprouts?

 What Does Cilantro Look Like When It Sprouts: Conclusion

-When it comes to what the cilantro looks like when it sprouts, some white sprout is usually noticed once it begins to germinate.
+When it comes to what cilantro looks like when it sprouts, some white sprouts are usually noticed once it begins to germinate.
 This is noticed 7 to 10 days after seed sowing.
-Then a few days later, some green sprout should be seen emerging from the seed sown.
+Then, a few days later, some green sprouts should be seen emerging from the seed sown.